-Any dog of any age, gender, breed and health can develop skin tags on their body, but some outside factors can increase or decrease a dog's likelihood of developing them.
+Any dog of any age, gender, breed, and health can develop skin tags on its body, but some outside factors can increase or decrease a dog's likelihood of developing them.

-In most cases, a small harmless skin tag on your pup should not be a cause for concern.
-The only time this would be worrisome is when pet owners intend to show their dogs, because then this could make the difference between walking home with a prize or not.
+A small harmless skin tag on your pup should not be a cause for concern in most cases.
+This would be worrisome when pet owners intend to show their dogs because this could make the difference between walking home with a prize or not.